 CCI has two broad areas of programme activities:

 Under this area CCI partners draw together a wide range of practitioners, policy experts, researchers and other stakeholders to address major conservation issues, creating conservation solutions, highlighting new challenges and opportunities, and delivering new ways of integrating conservation research, policy and practical action for the benefit of biodiversity.
 Through the CCI Collaborative Fund for Conservation, resources are available to CCI partners and their collaborators to facilitate such activities along with a growing body of CCI tools and models for collaborative working.
-Over the period of this Strategy, CCI partners are committed to developing and implementing a small number of major CCI collaborations at this interface in addition to facilitating and catalysing a wide range of smaller projects.
+CCI partners are committed to developing and implementing a small number of major CCI collaborations at this interface in addition to facilitating and catalysing a wide range of smaller projects.

 CCI is committed to providing world-class learning and leadership opportunities for those who want to understand biodiversity and ecosystems and the central role they play in the planet’s life support systems.
 As a key CCI collaboration, a Masters Programme in Conservation Leadership has been established to train future conservation professionals and draws on the rich and diverse skills, knowledge and expertise available across CCI partners.
-CCI is also building a range of capacity building activities to encompass leadership development, research training, and business and policy forums, for a wide variety of audiences.
+CCI is also developing a range of capacity building activities to encompass leadership development, research training, and business and policy forums, for a wide variety of audiences.

 Cambridge Conservation Initiative also builds on and supports established collaborative activities including: